How to shuffle a string in Python

 Handling empty strings in shuffle functions

-While most shuffle methods handle empty strings gracefully, some can cause unexpected errors.
-The random.sample() function, for instance, raises a ValueError with an empty string because it can't take a sample from an empty population.
-The following code demonstrates this issue.
+While most shuffle functions handle empty strings without a problem, some don't.
+The random.sample() method, for example, will raise a ValueError if you pass it an empty string because it can't select items from an empty sequence.
+The code below shows this error in action.

 import random